bruizdecasas/TFG_olympic_fisio/README.md

 ./mvnw spring-boot:run

+7. Troubleshooting Project Download Issues
+If you encounter an error when downloading the project for the first time, you may need to follow these steps to resolve it:

+  a.
+Open the `application.properties` configuration file.</br>
+  b.
+Look for the `spring.jpa.generate-ddl` property and temporarily set it to `true`.</br>
+  c.
+Run the project and allow Spring to automatically generate the database schema.</br>
+  d.
+Once the database is properly configured, remember to revert the `spring.jpa.generate-ddl` property back to `false` or its original value.

-7. The application will be available at http://localhost:8088.
+8. The application will be available at http://localhost:8088.
 Open your browser and access that address to see it in action. </br>

 <h2>Contribution</h2>
 If you wish to contribute to this project, you are welcome to do so!
 You can make improvements, bug fixes, or add new features.
 Follow these steps:</br>